Jtplouffe/rest-api-benchmarks/nodejs-nestjs-sequelize/README.md

 ## Details

-In this implementation, the included models are leaded in `separate` queries.
-This drastically improved performances.
+In this implementation, the included models are loaded in `separate` queries.
+This drastically improves performances.

 ## Results